SocialEconomyDataLab/spec/docs/concepts/index.md

 Social benefits could include the creation of jobs in an economically disadvantaged area, provision of third-sector healthcare services to those in need, or producing goods with a limited negative impact on the environment.
 Forms of social finance can include lending, share equity, crowdfunding and social impact bonds.

-The Social Finance Data Specification does not strictly define what qualifies as social investment.
+The Social Investement Data Labs Specification does not strictly define what qualifies as social investment.

 ## Building blocks

-A Social Finance Data Specification document is made up of a number of sections which detail the entities that can be described using the specification, and the properties it recognises.
+A Social Investement Data Labs Specification document is made up of a number of sections which detail the entities that can be described using the specification, and the properties it recognises.

-The fundamental building block of the Social Finance Data Specification is a **deal**.
+The fundamental building block of the Social Investement Data Labs Specification is a **deal**.
 Deals have a number of direct properties and a number of related entities, including the organisations involved, classifications, financing and transactions, which in turn have properties.

 For a full list of properties and entities referred to by the specification, read the Schema.